raghubetina/syllabus-chapters/README.md

 ## Objectives

 The new reality is that every company is a software company.
 Even in traditionally brick-and-mortar industries, software is performing more and more of the work.
-And, of course, many companies (especially "lean startups") are purely software-based.
+And, of course, many companies are now purely software-based.

 Lacking an understanding of _how software works_ and _how software is built_ while working in a software-based world puts you at a disadvantage.